To win yourself £100 in the society of the month competition, head on over to our committee toolkits to find out how to apply!

 Check out our winners below!

-CONGRATULATIONS to Pharmacy Society for winning Society of the Month for February.
+CONGRATULATIONS to Ghanaian Society for winning Society of the Month for March.
 Here's what they had to say about the event they ran that bagged them the award.

 #1 What was the objective of your event?

 The objective of our event was to celebrate Ghana's 62nd independence day by showcasing a range of acts which represents Ghana in a special way.
 As well as to unify our members on a significant occasion on March 6th.
 This was also a collaboration with Sussex Ghana society, which has been established for three years and not many students from Brighton university knew about this society until this momentous collaboration.